genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/06_developer-training/03_training-content-day3.md

 #### Find out more about testing

-You can find out more about testing double-checking our [Component testing](/operations/testing/component-testing/), [Integration testing](/operations/testing/integration-testing/), and [Unit testing](/operations/testing/unit-testing/) pages.
+You can find out more about testing by double-checking our [Component testing](/operations/testing/component-testing/), [Integration testing](/operations/testing/integration-testing/), and [Unit testing](/operations/testing/unit-testing/) pages.

 Additionally, you can see more testing examples by looking at the complete source code of this training available on [GitHub](https://github.com/genesiscommunitysuccess/devtraining-alpha).